Kr3m/missionpackplus/README.md

-# foundation
+# missionpackplus

-Foundation is a foundation to build mods on.
+missionpackplus is based on [foundation](https://github.com/RemyTek/foundation) a mod to build mods on.

 # Current state: